 SPDIF Assignment

 1 PWR

 2 NC

 3 SPD_OUT

 4 GND

-5 SPD_IN (only in KM266 PRO)
+5 SPD_IN

-Super 5.1 Channel Audio Effect (only for KM266 PRO)
+Super 5.1 Channel Audio Effect

 This motherboard comes with an ALC650 Codec which supports high quality of 5.1 Channel audio effect, bringing you a brand new audio experience.
 On the strength of the innovative design of ALC650, you're able to use standard line-jacks for surround audio output without connection any external module.
 To apply this function, you have to install the audio driver in the bonus Pack CD as well as an audio application supporting 5.1 Channel.
-Picture below represents the standard location of all speakers in 5.1 Channel sound track.
+Picture bellow represents the standard location of all speakers in 5.1 Channel sound track.
 Please connect the plug of your front speakers to the green "Speaker out" port, rear speakers' plug to the blue "Line in" port and both of the center and subwoofer speakers to the red "MIC in" port.